The kernel of the Gysin homomorphism for positive characteristic: A theorem on the Gysin kernel

 \subsubsection{Relation between \texorpdfstring{$A_{t}$}{Lg} and \texorpdfstring{$B_{t}$}{Lg}}

-We know from \autoref{parta} that $A_{t}$ is an abelian subvariety in $B_{t} \subset J_{t}$.
-However, we simply took this fact from \cite{PauScho} when they were working over $\mathbb{C}$ and then used the comparison theorem and the lift.
-Thus, let's describe the structure and morphism between them.

-Let $L$ be an ample line bundle on $J_{t}$ and $i:A_{t} \to J_{t}$ be the closed embedding.
+Let $L$ be a (very) ample line bundle on $J_{t}$ and $i:A_{t} \to J_{t}$ the closed embedding.
 Let $L_{t}$ be the pull-back of $L$ to $A_{t}$ under the embedding $i$.
-Then via the commutative diagram, define the homomorphism $\zeta$ on divisors
+Then via the following commutative diagrams, define the homomorphism $\zeta$ on divisors and similarly the homomorphism $\zeta_{\mathbb{Z}_{l}}$ on cohomology